Metal Mania

 10 Seats Available—Free to Students

-Classes run Monday through Thursday, June 12 to July 26.
-No classes will be held July 3–7.
+Classes run Monday through Thursday, June 9 to July 31.
+No classes will be held June 23 to July 4.

 Courses

-In this introductory Computer Numerical Control (CNC) machining course, students will practice the skills needed to setup and operate CNC lathes.
-Classroom presentations and lab projects will focus on safety, theory, terminology as it relates to completing machine setups in the CNC lathe.
+In this introductory Computer Numerical Control (CNC) machining course, students will practice the skills needed to setup and operate CNC milling machines.
+Classroom presentations and lab projects will focus on safety, theory, terminology as it relates to completing machine setups in the CNC milling machine.
 Topics covered will be tool and work offset setting, work holding and quality.
 Learners will work with proven CNC part programs and setup documents to create parts to specifications and ensure all parts of a production run maintain quality throughout the run.

 Questions